 - Always wear a personal flotation device (PFD) and never take it off while on the water.
 If you need to adjust your top layers, find a place to take out instead.

-- Dress for the water temperature, not the air temperature; this may mean wearing a wetsuit or dry suit.
+- Dress for the water temperature, not the air temperature; this may mean wearing a neoprene clothing or dry suit.

 - Dress in layers, especially on top.